Sidney-Bernardin/Go-Live/README.md

 For more on how this project works, visit my [portfolio](https://sidney-bernardin.github.io/project/?id=go_live).

 ## Usage
-Running Go-Live locally on your machine is as simple as clonning this repository.
+Running Go Live locally on your machine is as simple as clonning this repository.

 ``` bash
 git clone https://github.com/Sidney-Bernardin/Go-Live.git
 cd Go-Live
 ```

-Then using docker to spin-up Go-Live's various services.
+Then using docker to spin-up Go Live's various services.

 ``` bash
 # The "--profile web_app" spins-up an isolated/volume-less version of the web_app service's container.